em-tlm/ts-lib-metric-monitoring/README.md

 The APIs are exactly the same as [hot-shots](https://github.com/brightcove/hot-shots).
 [Simplications](#Simplication) are described earlier.

-The following will only send metric to Datadog StatsD server
+The following will only send metric to Datadog StatsD server.
+These are defined only if you pass in `datadogStatsdHost`.
 * `tsMetric.check`
 * `tsMetric.event`
+> These are defined only if you pass in `datadogStatsdHost`.

 The following will send metric to both Datadog StatsD and Telegraf StatsD server.
 * `tsMetric.increment`
 * `tsMetric.decrement`
 * `tsMetric.guage`